Race Discrimination

 In January 2022 we made 15 recommendations to the Metropolitan Police Service to tackle significant cultural issues within the force, including racism, bullying and sexism.

-Stop and Search Report
+Stop and search report

 In 2022 we published a National Stop and Search Learning Report that included 18 learning recommendations to improve the use of stop and search, across England and Wales.